haraldkoch/kochhaus-home/README_template.md

 1. Ensure you are able to SSH into you nodes with using your private ssh key.
 This is how k3sup is able to connect to your remote node.

-2. Install the master node
+2. Install the control-plane node

 ```sh
 k3sup install \